 At Scope we think its important the DWP listen to disabled people and those who are going through assessments when implementing any changes to improve the process.

 Also announced was a commitment to review the current Government target of getting one million more disabled people into work by 2027.
 This target was set in 2017 and replaced the previous commitment to halve the disability employment gap.
 It is encouraging that the Government plans to be more ambitious.
 At Scope we know that disabled people are twice as likely to be unemployed as the general public and face multiple barriers to entering and progressing in work.

-A review of this target is welcome.
-However, for every 100 disabled people who move into work 114 disabled people move out of work.
+A review of this target is welcome. but, for every 100 disabled people who move into work 114 disabled people move out of work.
 And the disability employment gap has barely shifted in the last decade.
 So whatever the target is, swift action needs to be taken to address the underlying issues.
 Which is why it is welcome that a consultation on measures such as reforming sick pay and occupational health in work were also announced today.

 Government focus must now be on not only getting disabled people into work but on making sure people can stay in work too.

 Finally, the Secretary of State also set out her intentions to be ‘guided by the disabled community as we work together to provide the opportunities and support people deserve and expect’.

 Disabled people must be properly listened to and involved in policy making that affects their lives.

 Overall, meaningful policy and legal change must be delivered if Britain’s 14 million disabled people are to be equal in society.
 There remains a huge amount of work to be done to tackle the barriers disabled people face getting into work, in improving the welfare system to support disabled people rather than punish them and, ending the financial penalty disabled people in Britain face today.
 At Scope we will continue to hold Government to account, and following the details of today’s announcement closely to make sure this happens.